BCDevOps/devops-platform-workshops/101-lab/content/16_templates.md

 Before deleting objects, it's also good practice to do a dry run to make sure you're only deleing the objects you intend to:

-`oc delete deployment,dc,route,service,configmap,pvc,secrets -l app=rocketchat-mattspencer --dry-run=client`
+`oc -n [-dev] delete deployment,dc,route,service,configmap,pvc,secrets -l app=rocketchat-mattspencer --dry-run=client`

 If you can see that you'll only be deleting your own objects, then proceed without the dry-run flag:

-`oc delete deployment,dc,route,service,configmap,pvc,secrets -l app=rocketchat-mattspencer`
+`oc -n [-dev] delete deployment,dc,route,service,configmap,pvc,secrets -l app=rocketchat-mattspencer`

 Now that we've deleted all of our objects that we created in the [-dev] namespace, let's use our template to recreate them.

-`oc process -f template.yaml | oc create -f - `
+`oc -n [-dev] process -f template.yaml | oc create -f - `

 After some time, once your mongodb restarts and rocketchat application is back up and running, you should see your application is recreated and functioning.